snitkdan/consistent-hashing-lab/WRITEUP.md

 ## Reflection
 Q8: What are some benefits/drawbacks when increasing the number of times that you hash the server name or consistent hashing in general?

+> See discussion in Q7.

 Q9: How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?

+> You could assign a "replication factor" to popular keys, so that instead of 1 shard, they get a collection of shards that they may reside on.
+All those shards replicate puts linearizably so that the copied are in sync.
+When a client request comes in, it'll be routed to an arbitrary shard within this collection
+(perhaps `collection[hash(clientId) % num_shards_in_collection]`), which will allow the workload for that key to scale by the number of replicas.

 Q10: How might you balance the workload if it was changing over time question?
 That is, some keys are popular at some times and others at other times.

+> You could keep track of access frequency of certain keys, and attach to them some replication factor if they're accessed frequently enough.
+For example, say we have `despacito`, and it gets really popular within the span of some timeout (e.g. 5 mins).
+After that timeout, we decide to replicate `despacito` across
+K servers (K depending on the load), and have an inbound client request pick the server with the least load at that time.
+(The big question then becomes how to measure load, and maybe that could be approximated using the RTT of a diagnostic Ping).
+Table Indirection is a popular algorithm to achieve this as well.